It didn't start this way

 We are now focussed more than ever on the end of life stage of our clothing.
 Whilst much is made of the problems creating clothing, until now little has been said or done to address the huge waste issue and environmental costs of humanities unwanted or worn out clothing.

 By moving to recycled cotton we have been able to address this problem head on.
 Our material is now fully circular, starting and ending in a mechanical recycling centre.
+In 2022 we moved our production from India to South America after teaming up with a material science company in the USA.

 We take it all back